Want personalized picks that fit your family?

 Inspired by her own experience after childbirth, filmmaker Ky Dickens takes an in-depth, thoughtful look at the importance of the U.S. enacting national paid family leave legislation in ZERO WEEKS.
-The United States is one of only two countries who doesn't currently provide its citizens with paid family leave.
-Decades of advocacy have finally resulted in several individual states (i.e., California, New Jersey) enacting their own laws, but a national policy is long overdue.
-Filled with relevant facts and information -- using simple maps and graphics; interviews with activists, public officials, and business owners; archival film clips -- the movie tracks efforts and successes for those committed to the cause.
+The United States is one of only two countries that don't currently provide its citizens with paid family leave.
+Decades of advocacy have finally resulted in several individual states (e.g., California, New Jersey) enacting their own laws, but a national policy is long overdue.
+Filled with relevant facts and information -- using simple maps and graphics; interviews with activists, public officials, and business owners; and archival film clips -- the movie tracks efforts and successes for those committed to the cause.
 Central to the film are compelling personal stories.
 The challenges of giving birth and having to return to work almost immediately (for both moms and dads) alternate with stories of catastrophic illnesses, the need for caring for aging parents, and other critical family emergencies.
 Throughout, the agonizing dilemma of "Do I keep my job or take the time needed to heal myself or help those I love?" is front and center.

 Is it any good?

 Ky Dickens clearly intends to make audiences aware of the devastating, often heartbreaking choices people must make as she presents her case for U.S. paid family leave legislation.
 In Zero Weeks, Dickens clearly explains the issue, focusing on what is needed and how it can be accomplished.
 The people she films -- from young couples wanting to spend time as a family after the birth of a child to a struggling single mom with stage 4 breast cancer forced to integrate work with chemotherapy and radiation, all while taking care of her little girl -- have provided Dickens with compelling arguments in favor of such legislation.